jennerdulce/data-structures-and-algorithms/javascript/code-challenges/Data-Structures/trees/README.md

 - if there is a `node.right` traverse to the right and continue doing so by recursion
 - push the current node into the default empty `nodes` array when both `node.left` and `node.right` are `null`.

+##### breadthFirst()

+- create a `nodes` array to place node values
+- create a `queue` which will FIFO and add nodes in a specific order
+- start by pushing root into the queue
+- while there are nodes within the queue
+  - pop of the front of the queue and compare the value to the largest variable
+  - swap the value of largest if current node value is greater than the largest value
+  - add left and right nodes to the queue and repeat the process
+- return the `nodes` array

 #### BinarySearchTree

 ##### .add(value, current=this.root)